raul7gs/Fourier-benchmark-problem/README.md

 # Brother project

 This problem has a brother problem based on the design of a multistage space launcher.
 Its repository can be found in https://github.com/raul7gs/Space_launcher_benchmark_problem

+# Contact information

+In case the reader finds any error during the execution process, please report it on the email later attached.
+Also it is encouraged to contact the author in case any problem is found in the MDA implementation process (or even in a possible approach to implement the optimization process)

+Email: raulgarcia.alh@gmail.com